oegonzal/tasks/README.md

 -   **Typescript:** In order to build a central and transparent source of data representation.
 Typescript is a good option to prevent dataflow that loses it's identity down a logic process as is the case in typeless languages and that can lead to many bugs when a project increases in complexity.

+-   **Linters:** To automate editing and formatting among different people working on project

 ## Improvements